EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 32. IF result is not None THEN
 33. RETURN result
 34.
-35. ELSE  // accurate mode
+35. ELSE  // intelligent mode
 36.    failure_counts ← initialize_zero_counts(vertices)
 37.
 38. FOR attempt = 1 to attempts DO